Coulomb blockade in a non-thermalized quantum dot

-which is depicted in Fig.~\ref{Fig:FN}.
-It is possible to write this as a linear combination of two Fermi functions, directly reflecting the lack of thermalization between electrons coming from the left and right leads.
-In a steady state, electrons from both leads enter the dot at two different chemical potentials and thermalize with the opposite lead only after exiting the dot.
-The ratio of the two contributions is determined by the relative tunneling probabilities so that the double-step is washed out only in the case of extreme anisotropy, e.g.\ $\Gamma_{\mathrm{R}}/\Gamma_{\mathrm{L}}\ll1$ .
+as depicted for the middle of the valley in Fig.~\ref{Fig:FN}.
+Such a double-step is similar to that observed in short quasi-one-dimensional wires \cite{Birge}.
+However, in the wire the double-step was simply a linear combination of the two Fermi-functions of the leads, while in the present case it is substantially affected by the Coulomb interaction.
+Still, in both cases the double-step reflects the lack of thermalization between electrons coming from the left and right leads.
+In the steady-state limit, electrons from both leads enter the dot at two different chemical potentials and thermalize with the opposite lead only after exiting the dot.
+Note that the double-step is effectively washed out in the one-lead limit of the Coulomb blockade when $\Gamma_{\mathrm{R}}/\Gamma_{\mathrm{L}}\ll1$.

 The double-step distribution in the dot drastically changes the differential conductance, $G= {\mathrm{d}I}/{\mathrm{d}V}$, in comparison with the thermalized case {\cite{AverinLikharevBookChapter, Kulik, Ben-JacobWilkins, AvLikKor}}.
 Substituting $p_N$ and $F(\varepsilon_n)$ into Eq.~(\ref{Current}) with $F_N(\varepsilon_n) \approx F(\varepsilon_n)$, we find $G$ as shown in Fig.~\ref{Fig:Conductance}.
-For small voltages, $eV \lesssim E_\mathrm{c}$, the absence of thermalization has little impact in the low-$T$ limit.
-However, at $eV \approx E_\mathrm{c}$, there appears a secondary jump in the non-thermalized case.
+For small voltages, $eV < E_\mathrm{c}$, the absence of thermalization has little impact in the low-$T$ limit.
+However, at $eV = E_\mathrm{c}$, there appears a secondary jump in the non-thermalized case.
 It is robust as long as the tunneling is symmetric, $\Gamma_\mathrm{L} \approx \Gamma_\mathrm{R}$, when there are three distinct regions for the distribution, Eq.~(\ref{FN regions}).
-Rewriting the current in the low-$T$ limit makes this clearer,
+Rewriting Eq.~(\ref{Current}) for the current in the low-$T$ limit and for $eV \lesssim \Omega_{N+1}$ will make this clearer:

-The second integration over the middle step always gives a non-zero contribution.
-For $eV<E_\mathrm{c}$, the remaining integrals are negligible as the integrations are over a region where the respective integrands are exponentially small at low temperatures.
-For $eV>E_\mathrm{c}$ this is no longer true, and non-zero contributions results in a sudden change in the current revealed as a jump in the differential conductance at $eV = E_\mathrm{c}$.
-In the region around the jump, the ratio of probabilities is found from Eq.~\eqref{AN Eqn} at sufficiently low temperatures as
+The second integration over the middle step starts to contribute at $eV\geqslant E_\mathrm{c}/2$ when $p_N$ and $p_{N{+1}}$ start to change, see Fig.~\ref{Fig:probs}, signaling that the oncoming particle is sufficiently energetic to overcome the charging energy.
+This results in the usual blockade jump which is the same for both the thermalized and non-thermalized cases.
+As long as $eV<E_\mathrm{c}$, the first and third integrals in Eq.~\eqref{Current Modified} are negligible as the each integration is over a region where the integrands are exponentially small at $T\ll E_\mathrm{c}$.
+For $eV\geqslant E_\mathrm{c}$, this is no longer the case and the appropriate non-zero contribution results in a sudden change in the current revealed as a jump in the differential conductance at $eV = E_\mathrm{c}$.